Dementia classification from spontaneous speech using wrapper-based feature selection: Methods

-This study employed two evaluation approaches for assessing method performance, as presented in \cite{luz2021alzheimer}: Leave-One-Subject-Out (LOSO) cross-validation and a separate test dataset.
-In LOSO cross-validation, each individual is iteratively left out as the test set, while the remaining individuals form the training set.
-This process is repeated for all individuals, and the model's performance is evaluated by calculating the average result across all iterations.
-Additionally, a separate test dataset was used, accounting for approximately one-third of the total dataset (48 out of 156 individuals).
-In both LOSO validation and test set experiments, the training data was normalized using Min-Max normalization, and the same normalization coefficients were applied to the test data.
+Classification performance was evaluated using two complementary settings, following the protocol described in \cite{luz2021alzheimer}: LOSO cross-validation and a separate test dataset.
+LOSO cross-validation was conducted on both the ADReSS dataset and the extended Pitt Corpus, while the separate test dataset comprised approximately one-third of the ADReSS dataset (48 of 156 individuals) and was used to assess generalization to unseen data.
+In all experiments, min-max normalization to the range $[0, 1]$ was applied to the training data, and the same normalization coefficients estimated from the training data were subsequently applied to the corresponding test data.

-The study compared the performance of three machine learning models: Ridge \cite{hoerl1970ridge}, L-SVM \cite{cortes1995support}, and EMLM \cite{karkkainen2019extreme,hamalainen2020minimal}.
-First, feature importance weights were calculated for each feature, after which the most important features (those with the highest weights) were used for classification.
-Before the experiments, the features were ranked from most to least important based on their importance values.